 We support AARP state offices

-State Research supports state’s implementation of AARP’s strategic priorities in advocacy, communications, education efforts and AARP’s external presence.
-Examples of research include evaluation of AARP community efforts, polls to support state lobbying efforts on utilities, and state specificinformation about the wants and needs of the 50+.
+AARP Research supports states’ implementation of AARP’s strategic priorities in advocacy, communications, education efforts and AARP’s external presence such as evaluation of AARP community efforts, polls to support state lobbying efforts on utilities, and state specific information about the wants and needs of the 50+.

 We gather research conducted by other organizations

-The Library provides secondary research and information services on topics of interest to the Association through access to an impressive array of business, news and academic online databases.
+AARP Research provides secondary research and information services on topics of interest to the Association through access to an impressive array of business, news and academic online databases, which are synthesized in a variety of reports, fact sheets, and data visualizations.

 Our research can be published with permission